 How Many Wineries Are There In Napa Valley (Napa County)

 We are often asked how many wineries there are in Napa Valley.
-The answer is approximately 1,700 registered wineries according to the Alcoholic Beverage Control of California.
-That doesn't mean all of these registered wineries have physical tasting rooms you can visit.
+The answer is approximately 1,850 registered wineries, according to the Alcoholic Beverage Control of California.
+That doesn't mean all these registered wineries have physical tasting rooms you can visit.
 The number of Napa Valley wineries with tasting rooms is closer to 500.
 You can find the ten best Napa wineries to visit here.

 How Many Napa Valley Wineries Are Registered Each Year

-According to the ABC, an average of 170 new wineries have been registered each year since 2015.
-The number is trending up in the last few years.
-That is a big increase from the number of wineries registered in Napa in the 1980's and 1990's.
+According to the ABC, an average of 170 new wineries have been registered yearly since 2015.
+The growth slowed in 2020 but then picked up again.
+But the number is still an increase from the number of wineries registered in Napa in the 1980s and 1990s.

 In the 1980's, an average of 3 new wineries were registered each year in Napa.
 That number jumped up to 7 wineries per year in the 1990's.

-How Has Napa County Managed The Growth In Wineries
+How Has Napa County Managed The Growth Of Wineries

 Napa County has done a lot to manage the impact of the new wineries on local citizens and on the environment.
 They have passed local ordinances that require wineries have scheduled wine tastings.
 This helps limit the total number of tasters coming to the area.

-There are a number of local ordinances that are designed to protect sensitive areas of the county and help limit the development of hotels, resorts, and other hospitality type building.
+There are a number of local ordinances that are designed to protect sensitive areas of the county and help limit the development of hotels, resorts, and other hospitality-type buildings.

 How Many Tourists Visit Napa Valley